ItziarI/SupportingMaterial-for-the-guide/README.md

 # A guide to test association between Polygenic Risk Scores and psychological and psychiatric traits: practical examples

 Supported Information of the tutorial paper *A guide to test association between Polygenic Risk Scores and psychological and psychiatric traits: practical examples* can be reproduced with the provided material in the repository.
-The generated *html* files have also been included to ease the reading, if wanted.

-Included material is:
+Examples of different complexity are also included to better understand the underlying steps and procedure.
+In all cases, the raw data and the R code are available so that the reader can reproduce its own output.
+Nevertheless, the generated *html* files have also been included to ease the reading, if wanted.

-**Examples with given data and R codes**
+**Included examples with given data and R codes**

    - Sinthetics: